feathersui/feathersui-website/docs/as3-starling/progress-bar.md

 ---
-title: How to use the Feathers ProgressBar component (Starling version)
+title: How to use the ProgressBar component (Starling version)
 sidebar_label: ProgressBar
 ---